See what mortgage you qualify for

 What Qualifies for the Mortgage Interest Deduction?

-The cool thing about the mortgage interest deduction is that you can deduct a wide range of secured home loans and other expenses related to buying your home.
-This includes:
+The cool thing about the mortgage interest deduction is that you can deduct a wide range of home loans and other expenses related to buying your home.
+You can deduct:

 The mortgage for your primary residence